filiperomero2/ViralUnity/README.md

 ### Arguments and data organization requirements

 ViralUnity was designed to be as simple as possible, with the objective of making users go from raw reads to processed consensus genome sequences for entire batches of samples with a single command line.
-The script may take four positional arguments, being only the first three strictly required:
+The script may take six arguments, being only the first four strictly required:

     1 - The absolute path for samples root directory;
     2 - The absolute path for output directory;